Intermittent fasting is as effective as counting calories, new study finds

 Varady says they designed the study that way because "most people with diets will lose weight for about six months and after that it usually plateaus."

-Peterson says that placing limits on when you eat can have a powerful "anti-snacking effect" that can avoid mindless eating later in the night.
-She says data from her lab also suggests that intermittent fasting can affect hormones and helps regulate their appetite.
+Peterson says that placing limits on when you eat can have an "anti-snacking effect" that can make you avoid mindless eating later in the night.
+She says data from her lab also shows that intermittent fasting can affect hormones and help regulate appetite.

 "From a feasibility perspective, I just don't know anyone who is going to stop eating by 4 p.m. every day," she says.
 "If you can do that or if it fits into your lifestyle, then sure, go ahead."

-Another feature of the study was that both weight-loss groups had regular counseling with dieticians in which they learned about "healthy food choices" and learned cognitive behavioral strategies to prevent themselves from regaining the weight.
+Another feature of the study was that both weight loss groups had regular counseling with dieticians in which they learned about healthy food choices and learned cognitive behavioral strategies to prevent themselves from regaining weight.

 This kind of "intensive support" is significant, says Dr. Adam Gilden.
 "Most people who are doing this are not doing it with any type of dietary or behavioral support.
 They're doing it on their own," says Gilden, an associate professor of medicine at the University of Colorado who authored an editorial that was published alongside the new study.